clamsproject/app-chyron-detection/README.md

-# app-chyrondetection
+# app-chyron-recognition

 General user instruction for CLAMS apps is available at [CLAMS Apps documentation](https://apps.clams.ai/clamsapp/).

 ## System requirments

-This chyron detector relies on the Tesseract library for OCR within the chyron boxes.
+This chyron recognition app relies on the Tesseract library for OCR within the chyron boxes.
 The various libraries required for Tesseract are visible within the `Containerfile`.
 Ensure that Tesseract4, as well as which language data you are using, are properly installed (the Container image will do this for you).

 ## Configurable runtime parameter